-WCC provides computing resources and Internet access to members of the WCC electronic community for academic and administrative pursuits as outlined by the College’s mission statement.
-The College does not monitor or generally restrict the content of material transported across its network.
-However, membership in this electronic community is a privilege that carries with it certain shared rights and responsibilities.
+WCC provides computing resources and Internet access to members of the WCC electronic community for academic and administrative pursuits as outlined by the College's mission statement.
+Membership in this electronic community is a privilege that carries with it certain shared rights and responsibilities.
 These guidelines describe them, as well as the consequences of misuse.
 You are responsible for knowing and following these guidelines, so read this document carefully.

 Your rights and responsibilities as a member of the electronic community include:

-- All members of the electronic community have a right to privacy in their electronic communications and work.
-Neither email between community members nor an individual user’s files will be subject to systematic access by system administrators.
-The College reserves the right to access user files as required to protect the integrity of computer systems and individual accounts, as well as to investigate substantiated claims of misuse or unauthorized use.
-User files may also be subject to search by outside authorities under court order.
+Subject to certain restrictions and legal requirements, all members of the electronic community have a right to privacy in their electronic communications and work.
+The College reserves the right to access user files, e-mail accounts, workstations, and any type of storage maintained by the College (including cloud storage) as required to protect the integrity of computer systems and individual accounts, as well as to investigate substantiated claims of misuse or unauthorized use.
+User files and other stored information may also be subject to search by outside authorities under court order.

-- While freedom from improper account supervision is guaranteed by College policy, privacy’s best safeguard is an educated user.
-Users can best defend their privacy by selecting and maintaining the confidentiality of appropriate passwords.
-Privacy is enhanced if users recognize the fundamental differences between venues that are intended to be public, such as blogs, and communications that are intended to be private, such as email, and shape their content accordingly.
+While freedom from improper account supervision is guaranteed by College policy, privacy's best safeguard is an educated user.
+Users are required to implement safe passwords and maintain the confidentiality of their passwords.
+Users are expected to recognize the fundamental differences between venues that are intended to be public, such as blogs, and communications that are intended to be private, such as email, and shape their content accordingly.

-- All members of the electronic community have the right to protection from electronic harassment and unsolicited contact.
+All members of the electronic community have the right to protection from electronic harassment and unsolicited contact.
 Reasonable actions will be taken to prevent such incidents.
-Any community member who receives threatening or unwelcome communications should report them to the Chief Information Officer.
+Any community member who receives threatening or unwelcome communications should report them to the Chief Financial Officer.

 Any person who does not respect the rights of others may lose his or her own rights.
 These rights are not absolute.
 The College cannot guarantee that these rights may not be infringed by others.
 The College does, however, employ reasonable measures to protect the network and its users.
 The College expressly reserves the right to access user files for this purpose.